EduCoimbra/reviews/README.md

 - HTML
 - CSS

-## What I learnt with this project
+## What I learnt from this project
 - to select items by using getElementById and querySelector
 - to use the event listener "DOMContentLoaded"
 - to iterate objects into an array and show its values on the page